TiagoSansao/TiagoSansao/README.md

 ### 😃 &nbsp;A little brief on who I am

 Back-end developer with over 5 years of experience — 3 in the cybersecurity field and the most recent 2 in the financial sector.
+Currently pursuing a Information Systems bachelor degree in the Federal University of Santa Catarina (UFSC).

 Off-topic things, so you can know me: